 What is Parts work?

 Parts work is one of my favorite therapeutic approaches because it helps us explore and understand the complex inner world we all carry.
 When I think about parts work, the Structural Dissociation Model (SDM) is particularly useful.
 This trauma-specific model explains how, in the face of overwhelming or traumatic experiences, particularly in early life, the mind can split into distinct "parts" to protect us.
-These include a "daily life" part that helps us function day-to-day and "emergency parts" or "emotional parts" that hold unprocessed trauma, emotions, and survival responses.
+These include a "daily life" part that helps us function day-to-day and or "emotional parts" that hold unprocessed trauma, emotions, and survival responses.

 Imagine your mind as a house with many rooms.
 The daily life part is like the well-lit living room where you spend most of your time.
 It keeps the house running smoothly, handling work, socializing, and day-to-day responsibilities.
-The emergency parts, on the other hand, are like locked rooms in the house.
+The emotional pats, on the other hand, are like locked rooms in the house.
 These rooms hold the intense emotions, memories, and survival mechanisms that were too overwhelming to process at the time.
 Locking those doors was the mind’s way of protecting you, ensuring the rest of the house could remain functional.

 It makes sense that the mind would create these parts.
 This separation allows us to survive in the moment by safely storing what feels unbearable.
-However, these protective mechanisms don’t just disappear.
+However, these protective mechanisms don’t disappear.
 The emotions, sensations, or memories held in those locked rooms often remain outside of our awareness and can be activated by anything that feels familiar to the original trauma or wounding.

 As a result, many complex trauma survivors describe a fear of their own inner world, as though unlocking these doors would unleash a “monster” inside—a never-ending pit of darkness, despair, rage, horror, aloneness, or disgust.
-This fear can lead to avoiding emotions and sensations altogether, but because these emergency parts were walled off for so long, they might manifest in ways that feel raw and overwhelming when triggered, such as uncontrollable rage, intense “neediness”, or self-harm impulses.
+This fear can lead to avoiding emotions, parts and sensations altogether, but because these emergency parts were walled off for so long, they might manifest in ways that feel raw and overwhelming when triggered, such as uncontrollable rage, intense “neediness”, or self-harm impulses.

 If you’re curious about parts work, I invite you to book a free 20-minute consultation to explore whether this approach feels right for you.